Mohd. Ahmed Khan v. Shah Bano Begum: Background

 In 1932, Shah Bano, a Muslim woman, was married to Mohammed Ahmad Khan, an affluent and well-known advocate in Indore, Madhya Pradesh, and had five children from the marriage.
+Shah Bano, was Mohammed Ahmad Khan's first cousin from his mother's side.
 After 14 years, Khan took a younger woman as his second wife.
+The younger woman who Khan took as his second wife was also his cousin from his mother's side, with whom Khan had seven children, 6 daughters and 1 son.
+Both Shah Bano and the younger woman were cousins.
 Then after years of living with both wives, he divorced Shah Bano when she was 62 years old.
 In April 1978, when Khan stopped giving her the ₹200 per month he had apparently promised, claiming that she had no means to support herself and her children, she filed a criminal suit at a local court in Indore, against her husband under section 125 of the Code of Criminal Procedure, asking him for a maintenance amount of ₹500 for herself and her children.
 In November 1978 her husband gave an irrevocable talaq (divorce) to her which was his prerogative under Islamic law and took up the defence that hence Bano had ceased to be his wife and therefore he was under no obligation to provide maintenance for her as except prescribed under the Islamic law which was in total ₹5,400.
 In August 1979, the local court directed Khan to pay a sum of ₹25 per month to Bano by way of maintenance.
 On 1 July 1980, on a revisional application of Bano, the High Court of Madhya Pradesh enhanced the amount of maintenance to ₹179.20 per month.
-Khan then filed a petition to appeal before the Supreme Court claiming that Shah Bano is not his responsibility anymore because Mr. Khan had a second marriage which is also permitted under Islamic Law.
+Khan then filed a petition to appeal before the Supreme Court claiming that Shah Bano is not his responsibility anymore because Mr. Khan had a second marriage which is also permitted under Islamic law.